Concerns for 35-year-old man reported missing

 There are concerns for the welfare of a 35-year-old man after he was reported missing.

-Daniel Maudby was last seen at an address in Croxton Road, Thetford, at 7.15am on Monday.
+Daniel Waudby was last seen at an address in Croxton Road, Thetford, at 7.15am on Monday.

 You may also want to watch: